 It is the rarest and most beautiful version of the Leica M4-2 and also one of the rarest Leica M models ever!

-the number of silver chromed cameras is unknown
+Total production: number of silver chromed M4-2 is unknown

 Rarity forecast: R9